Skip to main content

 4. Format standardization converts questions into consistent multiple-choice or short-answer formats

 The result is a benchmark that probes knowledge most humans — even highly educated ones — simply don't have.
-A question about recent advances in algebraic topology, the biochemistry of a newly discovered enzyme, or the implications of a 2025 physics paper is the kind of content HLE includes.

 Current scores